Candied Yams Recipe is for old fashioned candied sweet potatoes made with corn syrup, butter and flavoring like Grandma made.

 Carefully remove their skins as they are fragile after cooking and you want them to remain whole.

-Placing them in the refrigerator a few minutes help them to firm up and handle easier.
+Place them in the refrigerator a few minutes to help them firm up so you can handle them easier.

 Slice potatoes in half or thirds (if they are thick) lengthwise.

 Place the slices in a baking pan in a single layer without them touching each other.